rishitdaru/Bank-Management-System/README.md

 # Bank-Management-System

-This **JAVA** based desktop application is a
+This is a **JAVA** based desktop application which simulates a real-world ATM machine but with additonal faciltity to create an account (Sign Up).

 The database management system used that has been used is **MySQL** (I have worked with SQL, Oracle, Prometheus, and InfluxDB before, never worked with MYSQL before so this was a good experience)

 I used **Netbeans** for development, this IDE was chosen because it is widely used by most programmers due to its excellent tools for design forms of the Swing GUI.
-(And I had never used Netbeans before, so this served as a good experience in adding one more IDE to my toolkit)
+(Again, I have worked with Eclipse, VSCode, MyEclipse, PyCharm, etc before but I had never used Netbeans, so this served as a good experience in adding one more IDE to my toolkit)

 The main frameworks used include:
 - **JAVA AWT**: an API to develop GUI applications in Java.
 - **Swing**: a GUI widget toolkit for Java (it is a part of Java Foundation Classes)

 The user has the option to sign in or sign up.
 The 'sign up' option has 3 pages to complete the process.
 Once the user enters all information required, a card number and PIN is provided.
 The user can then sign in using these credentials.
-After signing in, the user has options to do the following:

 **SignUp page 1:** <br/>
 <img src="https://user-images.githubusercontent.com/65996001/211383565-6d4f7768-71f7-42ce-ac24-dcf1410c104e.png" width=50% height=50%>